NativeScript/docs-v7/docs/ui/styling.md

 ```
 {% endnativescript %}
 {% angular %}
-With this pattern, a page (or component) has 3 separate stylesheets: Common, iOS and Android.
+With this pattern, a page (or component) has 3 separate stylesheets: common, iOS and Android.
 For example, for page `home.component.html` you would have 3 stylesheets:

 1. `home-common.css`
 2. `home.component.ios.css`